Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/faces.rst

    Specifies the number of columns in the grid.
 Offset
    Defines the vertex that is considered to be the corner of the grid, by default, it's the active vertex.
-Offset allows to rotate the grid lines.
+The Offset allows you to rotate the grid lines.
 Simple Blending
    Use a simple interpolation algorithm to generate grid vertices from boundary loops, which doesn't attempt to maintain the shape,